Carniverous19/helium-DIY-middleman/README.md

 }
 ```

 IMPORTANT:  If you've got a local.conf file in your packet forwarder (miner & gateway on same device, like a RAK7244), make sure the gateway_ID above matches what's in the packet forwarder.

-Next, make the middleman.conf file.
+Next, make the middleman.conf file in /middleman.
-In /middleman

-`sudo nano middleman.conf`
+`sudo nano middleman.conf`.

 Then enter your arguments.
-Example 1 (for a Nearson 9 db anteanna)  `middleman_args="--rx-adjust -9” `.
+Example 1 (for a Nearson 9 db antenna where you'd want to drop the rx receipts by 9)  `middleman_args="--rx-adjust -9” `.
-Example 2 (an antenna over 13 db) `middleman_args="--tx-adjust -4 --rx-adjust -13"`.
+Example 2 (an antenna over 13 db where you need to drop the tx by 4 in order to not break FSPL and adjust the RX by 13 to keep within RSSI boundaries) `middleman_args="--tx-adjust -4 --rx-adjust -13"`.

-Next we'll enable Middleman:
+Next we'll enable Middleman on the miner:

 `sudo systemctl enable middleman`.

 and then reboot the miner.
 You might not have to reboot.
 I did it anyway.

 `sudo reboot`.

+#### On the Gateway
-Now, over in the Gateway you're going to change the UDP port from the default (1680) to that of Middlema (1681).
+Now, on the gateway you're going to change the UDP port from the default (1680) to that of Middleman (1681).
 This tells the gateway to talk to Middleman instead of the miner.
 First, on your gateway check to see where your packet forwarder config file is.

 `ps -efww | grep lora_pkt`

 In my gateway the path is ` /sx1302_hal/bin/ `

-Once you're in the bin (or whatever directory you found the packet forwarder config file), then
+Once you're in the bin (or whatever directory you found the packet forwarder config file) make a backup copy of your global conf file, just in case.

 `cp global_conf.json global_conf.json.old`

-This makes a copy of your old global_conf settings in case you want to revert back to them.
 With a backup made, nothing could possibly go wrong.
 It's time to change things up!

 `sudo nano global_conf.json`